ConnectBox/connectbox-pi/README.md

 ## WLAN Access Point

 * Override SSID on ansible command line with `-e ssid="some ssid"` (or use other ansible methods like `host_vars`)
-* Currently `hostapd` logs MAC addresses of devices that connect in `/var/log/daemon.log`.
-This can be incriminating, and should be scrubbed or better still, not logged at all.

 ## DHCP and DNS